Call your veterinarian immediately for any of these conditions:

 - Balancing issues.
-Staggering, walking in circles, lying on the bottom of the cage, usually indicate serious weakness, shock or a possible neurological issues.
-A tremor and rigidity are indicate a possible seizure.
-Birds with this condition need to be put into a warm, dark and quiet area and quickly taken to an avian veterinarian.
+Staggering, walking in circles, lying on the bottom of the cage, usually indicate serious weakness, shock, or possible neurological issues.
+Tremor and rigidity may indicate your bird is having a seizure.
+Birds with this condition need to be put into a warm, dark, and quiet area and quickly taken to an avian veterinarian.

 - Ingestion of poisons.
 If possible, take a sample of the poison with you to the avian veterinarian right away.
 Bring the labels from any chemicals that the bird might have gotten ahold of.
 The vet might wash out the bird’s crop and administer activated charcoal to absorb the poisons.

-- Deep puncture wound, especially one caused by a predator animal like a dog or cat, requires immediate avian veterinary attention.
+- Deep puncture wounds, especially one caused by a predator animal like a dog or cat, require immediate avian veterinary attention.
 Deep or gaping cuts need to be treated quickly as well.
-Any wound to the eye, chest or abdomen should be checked to as soon as possible.
+Any wound to the eye, chest, or abdomen should be checked as soon as possible.
 Apply direct pressure to the wound area to control the bleeding and get the bird to a vet.